JustalK/justalk/README.md

 My journey started in Thailand with **Supersogo Co.
 LTD**  as a *frontend developer*.
 A web company based in Bangkok who taught me a lot about newsletter, wordpress and design in general.
 This experience improved my level with PHP, ruby and rail and javascript.
 It was very interesting.

-After, I moved back in France and work for **ID Interactive** as a *frontend developer*.
+After, I moved back in France and work for **ID Interactive** as a *fullstack developer*.
 An other web company based in Vannes.
 This time, I learnt a lot about prestashop, react, SEO and again wordpress, javascript.

 And finally, I moved in Philippines and actually work for **Rumarocket** as a *backend developer and System administrator*.
 Rumarocket is a IA company based in Manila.